Placerville Wrongful Death Lawyer

-- Motor vehicle accidents can be caused by a drunk or drugged driver, distraction, traffic infraction, or for other reasons.
+- Motor vehicle accidents can be caused by a drunk or drugged driver, distraction, traffic infraction, or other reasons.

 - Truck crashes are especially dangerous because of the size and weight of the vehicle.
 Underride/override accidents, jackknifing, and rollovers cause many fatalities.

-- Farm machinery fatalities can be caused by rollovers or when moving equipment on a public road and for many other reasons.
+- Farm machinery fatalities can be caused by rollovers or moving equipment on a public road and for many other reasons.